-For the graduation project module, you should submit your final project report to the Department in the fourteenth week of the semester.
+For the research project (2) module, you should submit your final project report to the Department in the fourteenth week of the semester.
 In the fifteenth week, a committee will assess your project work, report, and presentation.

 3.2.2 Role of Internal and External Examiners